Aerosvit Flight 241: Aircraft

 The flight was operated by a Yakovlev Yak-42, registration UR-42334.
 The aircraft first flew in 1986 and was delivered to Aeroflot in June 1986 as CCCP-42334.
 It was later delivered to Air Ukraine with a registration of UR-42334.
 In November 1997 it returned from a seven-month lease period to Tiger Air, a Yugoslavia-based charter company.
 The accident flight was operated under a wet lease agreement with Aerosvit.
 The aircraft had accumulated 12,008 flight hours and 6,836 cycles.

 The Yak-42 was equipped with three Lotarev D-36 turboshaft engines.
-As it was designed by the Yakovlev Design Bureau under the USSR, the aircraft was equipped with the Eastern European navigation system, which was different than the ones that were used in the West.
+As it was designed by the Yakovlev Design Bureau under the USSR, the aircraft was equipped with the Eastern European navigation system, which was different from the ones that were used in the West.
 To comply with the western navigation system for the VOR-DME-ILS approach procedure, the Yak-42 should be equipped with a small control panel, above the cockpit instrument panel.
 There was no evidence, however, that such modification had been conducted.
 The aircraft manufacturer, Yakovlev, claimed that the data from the involved aircraft had not been recorded by them.